128technology/docs/docs/config_bfd.md

 sidebar_label: BFD
 ---

-This section provides information about using BFD with BGP and OSPF protocols on the Session Smart Networking Platform, and how to configure your SSR to take advantage of the Free Range Routing (FRR) capability with BFD.
+This section provides information about using BFD with BGP and OSPF protocols on the Session Smart Networking Platform.

 ## Overview